ui-weppcloud/ui-weppcloud.github.io/QuickStart.md

 ## Export Functionality

-## Download project as Zip Archive
+## Download project

+### Zip Archive (from interface)

-Once the WEPP model runs are completed, the user can download all the input and output files as a zip archive, which contains several folders with all the maps and data used in the analysis.
+Once the WEPP model runs are completed, the user can download all the input and output files as a zip archive, which contains several folders with all the maps and data used in the analysis. **This can be somewhat hit or miss with large projects.
+For large project consider using wget.**

+### Wget

+Projects can be acquired using wget. [wepppy-win-bootstrap](https://github.com/rogerlew/wepppy-win-bootstrap) provides a script and instructions on downloading projects with wget.